jdeboer/measurecamp2022/README.md

 The source code for the simulations and presentation can be found in `bayes-ab-testing.qmd`.

-The full output, including R code, has also been rendered to an HTML document.
+The full output, including R code, has also been rendered to HTML and PDF (dark mode and light mode) documents.